exporl/apex-documentation/development/qt_js_bridge_websockets.md

 }
 ```

-This message is meant for calling exposed apex methods from the webview.
+This message is meant for calling exposed APEX methods from the webview.
 The websocket server allows installing QObjects of which Q_INVOKABLES can be
 invoked with this message.